German Shepherd Rescue FAQ's

 Why is the rescue a limited company?

 The rescue was set up as a limited company (limited by guarantees) on the advice of professionals.
 To name but a few, the following organisations are also limited companies - RSPCA, SSPCA, RSPB, NSPCC.
+We are also now a charity.

-Why are you not a charity?
+When did you become a charity?

 Is anyone paid a salary or expenses?